hunterjw/BlogDotNet/readme.md

 }
 ```

+### About page

+Blog posts with the slug `about` will act as the about page for the blog.
+Properties other than ones relating to the post content will be ignored as they will not be displayed.

 ## Developing It

 Source code lives in `/src`.
 To build the web app container locally, run `docker compose build` from the root of the repository.
 To run the web app container locally, run `docker compose up -d`.
-Confiuration for the development environment can be found in the `.env` file and the sample data lives in `/sample-data`.
+Configuration for the development environment can be found in the `.env` file and the sample data lives in `/sample-data`.